-My step-mom, who passed away almost 9 years ago, when our oldest was just a baby, used to make these holly leaf treats every Christmas.
+My step-mom, who passed away almost 9 years ago, when our oldest was just a baby, used to make these holly leaves from cornflakes every Christmas.
 We’d all end up with green fingers and teeth from taste testing as we went, and while I’m not a huge fan of food dye, I couldn’t resist making them myself this year!

 Unsurprisingly, they were a hit with the girls, although I’ll admit our youngest was a little concerned by the color until we convinced her to try one.

 I like to add extra cornflakes to mine, even though it makes them not quite as uniform in color, so they harden more quickly and offer more crunch than stickiness.